Clinical Use of Bulk Drug Substances Nominated for Use in Compounding by Outsourcing Facilities

 Metabolism-based DDI and Liver Toxicity of Drug Candidates in COVID-19 Treatment

-Coronavirus disease 2019 (COVID-19), a global pandemic, has resulted in over 16 million total cases and 655,112 confirmed deaths worldwide.
-In the US alone, confirmed COVID-19 cases have reached 4,339,997 with 148,866 deaths as of July 29th, 2020 (CDC).
-To date, there is no clinically effective vaccine or drugs specifically for the treatment of COVID-19.
-Current treatment relies primarily on repurposing of existing drugs approved for other clinical usage or investigational compounds that have not been fully evaluated for their safety and efficacy.
+This project investigates how, as of publication, COVID-19 treatment relies primarily on repurposing of existing drugs approved for other clinical usage or investigational compounds that have not been fully evaluated for their safety and efficacy.
 Many patients who are elderly and/or have pre-existing conditions such as cardiovascular disease and diabetes, often take multiple medications simultaneously.
 Thus, the potential for unexpected drug-drug interactions and side toxicity in these vulnerable COVID-19 patients is high.
-Given that liver is the main organ responsible for drug metabolism and drug-induced liver injury is one of the top reasons leading to drug development failure, we will use a 3-dimensional (3D) human liver model to investigate the potential liver toxicity and drug-drug interactions of drug candidates used in the current COVID-19 treatment.
+Given that liver is the main organ responsible for drug metabolism and drug-induced liver injury is one of the top reasons leading to drug development failure, we will use a three-dimensional (3D) human liver model to investigate the potential liver toxicity and drug-drug interactions of drug candidates used in the current COVID-19 treatment.

 Data-informed Models to Identify Optimal Opioid Use Disorder Treatment Trajectories